kg8m/chrome-show-tab-numbers/README.md

 ### From Source

-1. Download and unzip this repository
+1. Download (and unzip) this repository
 1. Open the extensions of your browser
-1. Enable "Developer mode"
+1. Enable “Developer mode”
-1. Click "Load unpacked"
+1. Click “Load unpacked”
 1. Select the downloaded directory

 ## How to Develop